 - Preheat the oven to 350 °F. Line two half-sheet baking pans with Silpat silicone mats or parchment paper.

-- In a medium bowl, cream the butter, sugar, and brown sugar together, beating with a hand mixer until the mixture is light and creamy, about 3 to 5 minutes.
+- In the bowl of a stand mixer (or a medium bowl for a hand mixer), cream the butter, sugar, and brown sugar together, beating at medium-high speed until the mixture is light and creamy, about 3 to 5 minutes.
 Add the egg and vanilla extract and beat for an additional minute.

 - In a small bowl, sift the flour and cocoa powder together to remove any lumps, then whisk in the baking soda and salt.